imnotppee/EatMaiHub/Cheatsheet.md

 - Regularly update dependencies in `requirements.txt` as needed.
 - Use Postman or similar tools to test API endpoints.
 - DM me on Discord Group if you need help and need env keys!
+- Keep this cheat sheet updated as the project evolves.